 I posted my first map home as I reached Woolacombe, to walk for over 2 miles along the beach towards Croyde Bay.
 I stopped for a siesta at Baggy Point, before arriving at another lovely B&B, very organic, sustainable, vegetarian.
 Run by a lovely lady who was happy to chat about the area and its history.
-I find staying at these places leads to a richer experience and affirmation of life, giving you an insight as how others live.
-As the sun set, I could easily see myself moving to the area, such was the tranquility.
-After a lovely breakfast I marched off towards Barnstaple, leaving my sunscreen behind, only to have the landlady drive up to meet me to return it.
-Thanks Rose.
+I find staying at these places leads to a richer experience and affirmation of life, giving you an insight as to how others live.
+As the sun set, I could easily see myself moving to the area, such tranquillity.
+After a lovely breakfast, I marched off towards Barnstaple, leaving my sunscreen behind, only to have the landlady drive up to meet me to return it.
+Thanks, Rose.

 Hartland Point to Bude cuts across the grain of the landscape, and the climbs and descents never let up.
 They are steep and arduous too, and you will begin to wonder if they will ever end.
 A geologist would be in heaven here with folded and contorted rocks and cliffs.
 I break the journey at Elmscott YHA, so this is a rest day of sorts with an extended siesta in unseasonably good weather.
 There are few people about as this coastline is difficult to access.
 The YHA is a real gem.

 I rested well, and that was a good, as today is 15 torturous miles into Bude.
-I start out with a couple from Yorkshire who are staying at the Hostel.
+I start out with a couple from Yorkshire, who are staying at the Hostel.
 The 3 peaks challenge came to mind as yomped ahead along the rollercoaster ride up and down into each Combe.
 10 or 11 I recall.
 I arrive at a cafe after 5 hours, crossing into Cornwall.
-The owner is very impressed at my pace and cuts an extra large slice of fruit cake!
+The owner is very impressed with my pace and cuts an extra large slice of fruitcake!
 Just a short walk to the B&B through wonderful Bude.
-Definitely a place to return to.
+Definitely, a place to return to.
 The landlady is delightful, but she tells me the next day she has Cancer, which I found shocking, given her hospitality, youthful looks and young family.
 Very humbling as I set off on the path.
 A time to reflect on your own mortality.

 Cleave and Crackington Haven are delightful.
 I am now getting inside the walk and the scenery is imprinting itself on my memory and my muscles.
 The weather continues to hold out, I should be sleeping outside daily.
 The section to Boscastle is tough and I rest awhile, overlooking the unnavigable entrance to the harbour.
 In August 2004, this was the scene of a devastating flash flood, that destroyed the YHA Hostel I am staying at tonight.
 Rebuilt, it is cosy, modern and comfortable.
 Pictures of the aftermath are displayed on the wall, to remind us of the power of nature.